tushaaaaaarr/Indian-Languages-Translator-AI/README.md

 4. Select the target language
 5. Click the "Translate" button
 6. The translated text will appear in the right text box
+7. Use the Light/Dark mode toggle switch in the top-right corner to change the theme of the translation panel

 ## Supported Languages